-By Hayley Tsang Sather, this Serendipity Lace Shawl is a wonderful symphony of lace and beads.
+By Hayley Tsang Sather, this Ovale Decke Shawl, also referred to as "OD", is a wonderful symphony of lace and beads.

 Get your pattern directly from Hayley on her Ravlery page here.
 This kit is intended to give you beautiful yarn and beads to knit it with.

 Here is what Hayley writes:

 OD – Ovale Decke Shawl is a large deep-crescent shaped shawl based on a lesser-known Herbert Niebling pattern of the same name, Oval Doily in English.
 OD is worked from the top down with increases throughout the body.
 The original pattern is in an oval shape.
 I modified it into a softer deep-crescent shape.

 Note however that the pattern requires one to use charts (it is not written out), and is rated for an Intermediate knitter.

 Based on Hayley's recommendations, our kits include enough lace weight yarn for making the larger version of the shawl.
 This is not the same yarn as what she used -- you can see what we have in the small inset photo on the top picture and again right below that.

 Hayley writes: This pattern is especially designed to allow knitters to have complete control over the final size of the finished shawl – from one 100g/400m fingering-weight skein to a large shawl using multiple skeins.

 She recommends between 920-1300 yards/840-1200 meters of lace-weight yarns for the large version, as well as anything in between.
 Though truly, the yardage is just a guide for OD is a very adaptable pattern.